 Apple chutney, pear and ginger marmalade, plum jam, medlar ‘cheese’, quince paste, apple jelly – most fruit can be preserved and will keep for at least 12 months in the right conditions.

-Cider (like our own Local Fox), of course, is a great way to use all those windfall apples – the natural yeasts that grow on the fruit will help the fermentation process along…and if it doesn’t come out quite right, you can always make some apple cider vinegar.
+Cider (especiall those made from locally-harvested urban apples!) is a great way to use all those windfall apples – the natural yeasts that grow on the fruit will help the fermentation process along…and if it doesn’t come out quite right, you can always make some apple cider vinegar.

 If you’re feeling a cold coming on, some Rowanberry Winter Remedy might help.
 It’s an acquired taste but super high in vitamin C.